 Ask the patient to help you (if he can): put his arm around your shoulder, put his hand under yours, or grab the bed rails.

-Fig.8 Raising the head and shoulders of the patient.
+Fig.8 Raising the patient's head and shoulders.

 Lower the patient's shoulders and head onto the pillow.
 Make sure it lies comfortably.